B-Salinas/burst-tui/README.md

-# ✧ burst-tui ✦
+# ⋆˙⟡✧ burst-tui ✦⋆˙⟡

-I needed something fast, smooth, and neat to capture lightning in a bottle while working on my computer / when I don't have a pen and paper nearby.
+The ♡ of it: I wanted simple idea capture with reliable datetime tracking.

+Why other notetaking apps weren't working:
 * Apple Notes: On the cloud, could have a better interface - 7/10
 * Sublime Notes: Slow load time, could have a better interface - 6/10
 * TextEdit: Interrupts the flow of ideas right away, could ALSO have a better interface - 3/10
 * Texting Myself: On the cloud, duplicate messages, slow load time - 4/10

-After getting to the heart of what I wanted: simple capture with reliable datetime stamping, we came up with **burst**!
+I needed something fast, smooth, and neat to capture lightning in a bottle while working on my computer (and when I didn't have a pen and paper nearby) - so we came up with **burst**!

-* Burst utilizes my personal datekeeping system, focusing on `YEAR` `SEASON` `WEEK` Capture.
-I hope you enjoy it as much as I do!
+> *Burst utilizes my personal datetime system, focusing on `YEAR` `SEASON` `WEEK` `DAYDATE` `TIME`.
+I hope you enjoy it as much as I do!!!*

----
 # Installation

 1. Create a `scripts` folder in your `$HOME` Directory